mtfreepress/mdt-segment-data-analysis/README.md

 ## Project structure
 - `raw_mdt_data/` contains data as it came from MDT directly
 - `data/` contains the state data we converted in to `GeoJSON` format for easier usage in python and data from [MTFP's Montana Atlas project](https://github.com/mtfreepress/montana-atlas)
-- `output/` contains the data output of our analysis and simplification scripts
+- `output/` contains the data output of our analysis and simplification script
+- `resources/` contains the "Highway Safety Improvement Manual" as a PDF just in case™ it gets deleted from the US DOT's website

 ## License